|Well, except for Ant-Man. He was supposed to show up before The Avengers and was three years late.|

 Peter’s protests of needing that money go ignored, and he storms off in a huff as another guy walks in to try and get money out of this jerk.
 But the new guy has a gun, so he’s a little more persuasive.
 Peter hears the whole thing go down by the elevator.
 When the time comes, he stands aside to let the thief go free as revenge on the promoter for stiffing him.
 Peter exits the place feeling pretty good about himself and goes to meet Uncle Ben.
 When he gets to the right place, he finds a crowd gathered around an old man who got shot during a carjacking.
 It’s Uncle Ben.

 The scene when the two of them see each other for the last time is downright heartbreaking.
-From the correct angles.
+From the correct angle.

 Peter overhears the cops say where they’ve tracked down the carjacker to, and he runs off into a back alley to change into his